Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 Then, `addLiquidityOptions` must contain a `tokenId` to add to an existing position, **or** a `recipient` to mint a new one.
 It also includes a `slippageTolerance` and `deadline` for adding liquidity.

-The only custom parameter for `swapAndAddOptions`, is the token id, which is no other than the position id of the last position we minted in the example:
+The only custom parameter for `swapAndAddOptions` is the token id, which is no other than the position id of the last position we minted in the example:

 ```js reference title="Constructing SwapAndAddOptions" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L48-L58
 ```

-Thirdly, we construct two instances of `CurrencyAmount`s, each of which represents the initial balance of the token that we wish to swap-and-add, where the token is the token in our target liquidity pool.
+Next, we construct two instances of `CurrencyAmount`s, each of which represents the initial balance of the token that we wish to swap-and-add, where the token is the token in our target liquidity pool.
 We use the configuration parameters of the guide to set those:

 ```js reference title="Constructing the two CurrencyAmounts" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L60-L74
 ```

 Finally we construct the position, a position object that contains the details of the position for which to add liquidity.
-The position liquidity can be set to 1, since liquidity is still unknown and will be set inside the call to `routeToRatio`:
+The position liquidity can be set to `1`, as a placeholder, since liquidity is still unknown and will be set inside the call to `routeToRatio`:

 ```js reference title="Making the call to routeToRatio" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L76-L79